newchea/newchea/README.md

 # 🎓 Smart Internet — My Online Course

 Smart Internet is my personal learning journey focused on using the internet smarter — not just for browsing, but for building, creating, and making an impact.

+### 🧩 What the Course Covers:

+💡 Understanding the modern web (sites, tools, and platforms)

+🔧 How to build a personal brand online

+🌐 Website basics — from design to publishing

+🛠️ Using online tools for productivity and creativity

+🔐 Staying safe and smart on the internet